top of page

 What Are Frameless Cabinets?

-Frameless cabinets (sometimes called full-access cabinets):
+Frameless cabinets (sometimes called full-access cabinets) have some unique features:

-• Are built without a front-facing frame
+• They are built without a front-facing frame.

-• Have doors that attach directly to the box
+• Doors attach directly to the box.

-• Offer more accessible interior space
+• They offer more accessible interior space.

-• Create that continuous, streamlined look
+• They create that continuous, streamlined look.

 More Style Flexibility Than You Might Think